Lake Abitibi, Ontario & Quebec, Canada

 - Statistics / Weather / Helpful Links

 Looking for Lake Abitibi cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Nearly 250,000 acres of water delight visitors to Lake Abitibi on the Ontario/Quebec border.
 This huge lake is actually two lake basins connected by a short channel.
 Located about 600 miles from Montreal and over 200 miles south of James Bay, Lake Abitibi remains relatively remote and not visited by the casual vacationer.
 One must plan carefully to get to the lake; the purpose of such planning usually involves the hope of snagging one of the huge pike the lake is known for.
 Abitibi means ‘middle waters’ in the Algonquin language, signifying its location to early canoe travelers as halfway between the Ottawa River and James Bay.
 Lake Abitibi straddles the Ontario-Quebec border and has in the past been important to fur trapping, logging and railroad interests.
 Now a number of private ‘camps’ with rustic cottages share the shoreline with Abitibi-de-Troyes Provincial Park and native wildlife that inhabit the second-growth forest.